zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 Requests with encoded slashes are now rejected by the API Mediation Layer.

-## Add a custom HTTP Auth header
+## Add a custom HTTP Auth header to store Zowe JWT token

 If a southbound service needs to consume the Zowe JWT token from a HTTP request header to participate in the Zowe SSO, you can define a custom HTTP header name as part of the Gateway configuration.
 The southbound service must use the `zoweJwt` scheme in order to leverage this functionality.
 Once the HTTP header name is defined, each request to the southbound service contains the JWT token in the custom header.

+Use the following procedure to add the custom HTTP header.

+**Follow these steps:**

+1. Open the file `zowe.yaml`.
+2. Find or add the property `components.gateway.apiml.security.auth.jwt.customAuthHeader` and set the value which represents the header's name.
+3. Restart `Zowe&trade`.

+Requests through the Gateway towards the southbound service now contain the custom HTTP header with the JWT token.

+## Add a custom HTTP Auth header to store PassTicket

-Another use case is when the southbound service needs to consume the passticket from a custom header to participate in the Zowe SSO.
+If a southbound service needs to consume the passticket from a custom header to participate in the Zowe SSO.
 The southbound service must use the `httpBasicPassTicket` scheme in order to leverage this functionality.
 Once the HTTP header name is defined, each request to the southbound service contains the passticket in the custom header.

 Use the following procedure to add the custom HTTP header.